-Please visit the What's Allowed page on the National Archives website to see what you can and can't bring into our textual research room.
+Please visit the Research Room Guidance page on the National Archives website to see what you can and can't bring into our textual research room.

 Where are you located and when are you open?

 We are located in Morrow, Georgia, approximately ten miles south of Hartsfield-Jackson International Airport.
 We are located right next door to the Georgia Archives and near the campus of Clayton State University.

 We are open Monday through Friday from 8:30 a.m. to 5:00 p.m.
 Closed Saturdays, Sundays, and federal holidays.